Are you ready for fingerprinting in exchange for a faster experience at the airport?

 When you enroll in the TSA Precheck program, you join a group of smarter travelers who save time during the security screening process.
 Visit TSA.gov to enroll so the next time you travel you have peace of mind knowing you’re on the list with a TSA Precheck boarding pass in hand.
 Expedited screening and TSA Precheck lanes will absolutely save you valuable time.

-There are also TSA accepted items that will help you save time no matter what line you’re in at the airport.
+Another way to speed up your journey through TSA baggage check is to use the right kind of travel accessoriers.
+There are TSA accepted items that will help you save time no matter what line you’re in at the airport.

 The Triple Security TSA Lockdown Luggage Lock, pictured below, allows the TSA to access your bag and helps to keep thieves out.